 There was only one problem, I did not have the necessary skills for climbing in the snow and ice that is required in the higher elevations, at least if I wanted to be safe and smart.
 So for my birthday last year, my wife, bless her heart was going to buy me a guided trip with beginner snow climbing classes for Mount Hood.
 Unfortunately due to my work schedule and the climbing season wrapping up, it did not come to fruition.
 But for my birthday I got my first realization that it was going to become a reality.

 So still eager to climb a bigger mountain, I began trying to set the plans in motion to climb Mount Hood, Oregon's tallest peak.

-Planning and PreparingNow in order to climb I was going to need several things.
+Now in order to climb, I was going to need several things.

 The Mental preparation for me was the funnest part.
 I read up on Mount Hood as much as I could and tried to look at as many pictures as I could of the route I planned to take so that I could have an idea of what to expect.
 This site has been very helpful in allowing me to do that relatively easy.

 Physical Preparation - The weather here in Southern Oregon this Winter has been pretty lousy, but I still tried to get out and hike and do some lower elevation climbs to get myself in some type of shape other than round.
-Although, in hindsight I could have done more in this area to prepare myself.
+Although, in hindsight, I could have done more in this area to prepare myself.
 The nice thing is my mental focus tends to keep me going even when my body has gotten tired.
 So one thing I've learned is endurance is not always physical.

 Gear - Now gear is something I did not have a lot of, other than my birthday presents I had received earlier.
 So over the next several months I shopped online and made long drives to REI to get geared up.
 Amongst the list was a whole layering system from bottom layer to outer shell, helmet, harness, ski goggles, a better set of gloves and I would later need a new camera since my primary one decided to malfunction.
-So a few months and about $1300 later, but definately warmer and more prepared, I had my gear and my new camera.
+So a few months and about $1300 later, but definitely warmer and more prepared, I had my gear and my new camera.

 Instructor/Guide - For my guiding service, I went with the same guides that my wife was looking at when she was planning for my birthday.
 I chose Timberline Mountain Guides.
 It was convenient because my days off come in 4 day stretches and they offered a two day summit climb.
 One day for learning and practicing beginner snow climbing skills and the next for a summit attempt.
 I chose to do a privately guided climb in order to have a better chance summiting and closer to one on one instruction.
 They were very flexible and answered any questions and concerns that I had about the climb.
 I was very pleased with this guiding service.